fletchjp/MERG-Arduino-Software/README.md

  I have now modified the codes on both the branches to follow the changes in CANmINnOUT.
 There is no way to do this automatically.

  I now have the CBUS long event code working on both the AVR and DUE codes.
 I have done a lot of work towards having some examples working.

+ I am now finding difficulties in having codes in branches when I want to refer between branches.
+I am now moving more codes to master.
+Some things will be in folders here instead to avoid having a lot of files in the top level.

  ### cbus_codes